fleetdm/fleet/docs/02-Deploying/03-Example-deployment-scenarios.md

 Below are some projects created by Fleet community members.
 These projects provide additional solutions for deploying Fleet.
 Please submit a pull request if you'd like your project featured.

-- [CptOfEvilMinions/FleetDM-Automation](https://github.com/CptOfEvilMinions/FleetDM-Automation) - Ansible and Docker code to setup FleetDM
+- [CptOfEvilMinions/FleetDM-Automation](https://github.com/CptOfEvilMinions/FleetDM-Automation) - Ansible and Docker code to set up Fleet